How to Survive Having an Internet-Famous Relative

 In a sense I’m proud, but “eye-roll emoji” is how I feel sometimes.
 It takes so much time, the stories and the constant updates, it’s just so much work every day to try to be thinking about that constantly.
 It would exhaust me.
 Sometimes I’m kind of like: that’s not you.
 She and her husband go on vacation a lot and it looks really glamorous and they took 200 photos trying to get the right sunset.

-Some of the times when I roll my eyes I’ll text my two other sisters in a three-way text and be like oh my God did you see her post, and we’ll have a laugh.
+Some of the times when I roll my eyes I’ll text my two other sisters in a three-way text and be like: oh my God, did you see her post, and we’ll have a laugh.
 We don’t hammer her in person, she’s a little sensitive.
 We’ll just be sarcastic like wowwww really interesting post yesterday or hey how does your husband feel about that post yesterday, pretty scandalous?
 Or it’s like the outfits she’s wearing.
 But I’m a boy so I’m allowed to roll my eyes about that anyway; my sisters have to be a little more careful.

 The momager.